-Yoga Techniques for Managing Anxiety, Yoga for Anxiety attack
+Yoga Techniques to Alleviate Anxiety, Yoga for Anxiety attack

 What is Anxiety?

 Anxiety is a set of reactions one generates within oneself in response to a perceived, likely stressful situation in the future.
 In most of the cases these set of reactions gets generated within an individual relative to an imagined bad occurrence likely to happen in the near or later future.